 EOPS is a state-funded comprehensive academic counseling program designed to provide additional support to eligible students.
-Our mission is to enhance student success by providing "over and above" services to students who experience economic and academic barriers to their education.
-Services include priority registration, orientation, academic counseling, books, individualized tutoring, transfer application fee waivers, meal vouchers, and more.
+Our mission is to enhance student success by providing "over and above" services to students who experience economic and

 Single parents/heads of household receiving public assistance (CalWORKS/TANF) who have at least one child under the age of 18 can receive assistance through the CARE program.
 Additional services include transportation passes/parking permits, books, supplies, meal vouchers, and technology assistance.